PitzK22/trident_Bryan_-Kunz_IA_2025/README.md

 # TRIDENT: Tropical Deepsea Neutrino Telescope Machine Learning Project

-This repository provides a flexible and scalable template for regression on physics data use for Trident project, using PyTorch with DeepSet and MLP architectures.
+This project is a student project, chosen from three others, which is use to give a final grade.
+Using PyTorch with DeepSet and MLP architectures.
 The structure and workflow are designed to respect and do a bit more than the standards expected in the Physics Applications of AI (2025) course given by the professor GOLLING Tobias.
-This project is a student project, chosen from three others, which is use to give a final grade.
 ---

 ## Overview